 Tip two: Let your kids lead

 We make a point to let either our 5 or 3 year old lead.
-This helps them feel in control of not only where we go but also the pace for the hike.
-It is so easy to go too fast without even knowing it.
+This helps them feel in control of not only where we go but also the pace of the hike.
+When you’re snowshoeing with kids it is so easy to go too fast without even knowing it.
 I also love the confidence leading gives them.
 I am all for letting my kids take charge and make decisions when we are out on the trail (as long as they won’t lead to harm) I truly believe that it will help them be leaders in the future and be able to take charge of their own lives when the time comes.

 Tip three: Be prepared, be prepared, be prepared

 Being prepared looks different for every family.
 For us, being prepared means having extra carriers, knowing that at any given point we will be carrying extra snowshoes, poles, or even kids.
 It also means SNACKS.
 But really, who doesn’t love a snack break every 20 minutes!
 One way everyone should prepare is knowing the trail you are going on before you set out.
 For kids a flat short trail is best.